jajulaht/routed-anecdotes/README.md

-## Exercises for the Fullstack Open 2019 course part 7
+## Exercises for the Fullstack Open 2019 course, part 7

 Course page can be found [here](https://fullstackopen.com/en/part7).